 TRYPSIN

 Trypsin is a proteolytic enzyme used for wound debridement and tissue digestion.
 It breaks down necrotic material and proteins.
 Side effects include local irritation, pain, allergic reactions, and delayed healing if overapplied.
+Only GMP materials will be supplied, logistics all according to GDP.

 SKU: 1f80916f692e Category: Tag: